 The Real Benefits of Bodyweight Training

 When you look at all these factors together, the benefits of bodyweight workouts add up to a broad spectrum of fitness.
-When you are strong, stable, flexible, mobile, fit, and consistent in your efforts, then you are also injury-proofing your body because you have achieved a balanced program.
+When you are strong, stable, flexible, mobile, fit and consistent in your efforts, you’re also injury-proofing your body because you have achieved a balanced program.

 In addition, bodyweight exercise can often be done outdoors.
 A research review published in 2013 demonstrated that, along with supplying your body with much needed fresh air and vitamin D, outdoor exercise has also been shown to increase levels of exertion, reduce stress and boost mood.

 But the best thing about bodyweight workouts, aside from the convenience, may be the endless variability.
 No matter if you need to go hard or go light, you can easily adjust.
 From high-intensity intervals to a recovery walk, bodyweight workouts can provide what you need, wherever you need it.
 This level of customization and flexibility tops the list of benefits of bodyweight exercises vs. weights.